ph101pp/jquery-slides/readme.markdown

 	>
 	> All min/max definitions are optional and can be combined in any ways possible.
 	>
 	> Limits can also be set by css with min-width, max-width, min-height, max-height.
+Css limits always override limits that where set in the options.
+Also, limits for one single slide override the limits set for all slides.
 	>
-	> If there are multiple limits defined for the same slide, the smallest maximum and the larges minimum will be used.
+	> __min-width > limits[0].min > limits.min__
+	>
+	> Because min-width doesn't have a default like _none_, __0px is handled as undefined__ and limits[0].min will be used instead.
+To define __"min-width:0px" use 0%__ which will then override limits[0].min.

 	-------------------------